 Burning Question: How Do I Quickly Give My Project a Letterbox Look?

-This article first came out in 2015 and has been fully updated with new tools and new tutorials, as well as a few great videos on aspect ratio and getting your letterbox right.
+This article first came out in 2015 and has been fully updated (as of August 2020) with new tools and new tutorials, as well as a few great videos on aspect ratio and getting your letterbox right.
 New tutorials have been added for Premiere Pro, DaVinci Resolve, and Vegas.
 We’ve also added a section on Aspect Ratio Conversion (ARC) from InSync FrameFormer.

 What is Letterboxing, Pillarboxing, and Windowboxing?

 Letterboxing is a very simple way to help your footage look more cinematic, and it seems like a simple concept, but you can’t just go slapping black bars in any way you like.
 You have to do it right!
 First, we’ll take a look at a few quick examples of the types of black bars you can add to footage, then a bit about aspect ratio.
 Finally, we’ll end with some plug-ins and scripts to make adding a letterbox fast and easy, no matter your NLE.

 First, let’s get some terminology out of the way and explain what letterboxing and the others are all about.